-ArcelorMittal’s BIM objects can be rendered to show different levels of detail from the entire facade (first picture below) to the product’s texture (second picture below).
-These examples show Granite® Impression Agate from ArcelorMittal Europe – Flat Products.
+ArcelorMittal’s BIM objects can be rendered to show different levels of detail.
+These two examples show Granite® Quartz Light silver from ArcelorMittal Europe – Flat Products.

 Building information modelling (BIM)